JuliaParallel/DeploymentsOnHPC/README.md

 ### Use the Entrypoint

+We want to ensure that the installers have have predictable behavior, regardless of the execution context (e.g. where scripts are being run from).
-Bash kinda sucks at finding related files -- an imperfect (but acceptable) solution is to use a launcher script: [entrypoint.sh](./entrypoint.sh).
+Bash kinda sucks at this (especially when handling relative paths) -- an imperfect (but acceptable) solution is to use a launcher script:
+[entrypoint.sh](./entrypoint.sh).
 For example, if you want to render all Julia environment configuration files, please run:
 ```
 $ ./entrypoint.sh nersc/environments/templates/render.sh
 ```